butterflyology/spaceMovie/README.md

 Kartik Ram's [Wes Anderson](https://github.com/karthik/wesanderson) color palette inspired me to create this package and I followed his implementation for consistency.

+#### A brief note about the yellow color in the "Main" list: I don't believe this is the color of yellow used in the main title.
+I found this color referenced on the internet [here](), but it just looks too dark.

 ### Installation